 The <name> element of the <seal-UE- configuration> element contains the user displayable name of the SEAL UE configuration document.

-The creator of the SEAL UE configuration document may include an <seal-UE-id> element in the version of the SEAL UE configuration document that is uploaded to the SCM-S. If an <seal-UE-id> element is included then the SEAL UE configuration document applies only to the VAL UE(s) identified by the <seal-UE-id> element.
-If no <seal-UE-id> element is included then the SEAL UE configuration document applies to all the VAL UEs of the domain.
+The creator of the SEAL UE configuration document may include an <VAL-UE-id> element in the version of the SEAL UE configuration document that is uploaded to the SCM-S. If an <VAL-UE-id> element is included then the SEAL UE configuration document applies only to the VAL UE(s) identified by the <VAL-UE-id> element.
+If no <VAL-UE-id> element is included then the SEAL UE configuration document applies to all the VAL UEs of the domain.

+The <VAL-Service-id> element contains identify of the VAL service for which the configuration document is applicable.

-If one or more optional <Instance-ID-URN> elements is included in the <seal-UE-id> element then the SEAL UE configuration document applies to the VAL UE with an instance ID equal to the instance ID contained in the <Instance-ID-URN> element.
+If one or more optional <Instance-ID-URN> elements is included in the <VAL-UE-id> element then the SEAL UE configuration document applies to the VAL UE with an instance ID equal to the instance ID contained in the <Instance-ID-URN> element.

 The <TAC> element of the <IMEI-range> element contains the Type Allocation Code of the VAL UE.